tnkteja/fss16ntadiko/code/8/Readme.md

 * The default parameters used in the GAs are not tuned to the problems.
 The mutation rate, crossover and the size of populations  can be adjusted to improve the solutions on the paretofrontier.

 * We used KrallsBstop method to impose early stopping criteria.
 We can use different defaults in the implementation.
-We can alternatively use another approach to determine early stopping criteria, probably cdomloss from first generation
+We can alternatively use another approach to determine early stopping criteria, probably cdomloss from first generation to the current generation.
+If the loss numbers are changing, increasing, we see improvement and push for few more genenrations.
+We can also use hypervolume over here.

 ## The Acknowledgments